John Delaval (1756 - 1775) as a Boy and an Attendant

 This portrait is one of a series, depicting Delaval family members, which now hang in the Gallery at Seaton Delaval.
 The sitter was the only son of Sir John Hussey Delaval (1728 – 1808) and Susanna Robinson (1730 – 83).
 The Van Dyck dress and blue sash suggest that he is shown as a competitor in one of the ceremonial archery competitions for boys that existed in the 17th and 18th centuries.
 His energetic gait in the portrait belies his weak and sickly constitution in life.
 According to tradition, he had a penchant for servant girls, and died in July 1775 when, having assaulted a housemaid, he was fatally kicked in the crotch.
 For most of his life, William Bell was a provincial painter in Newcastle-upon-Tyne.
 This series of portraits is undoubtedly his masterpiece, showing him to have been a gifted and individual painter, influenced by Reynolds and Kauffman.

-Oil painting on canvas, John Delaval (1756 - 1775) as a Boy with a Bow and a Black Page with Silver-tipped Arrows, in a Landscape Setting, by William Bell (Newcastle-upon-Tyne 1735 - Newcastle ?1806), signed, bottom left: Wm.
+Oil painting on canvas, John Delaval (1756 - 1775) as a Boy and an Attendant, by William Bell (Newcastle-upon-Tyne 1735 - Newcastle ?1806), signed, bottom left: Wm.
 Bell Pinx.t and inscribed, bottom right: John Hussey Delaval Esq.r 1770 [very difficult to read, because of perished varnish].
-Full-length portrait, standing, wearing a light brown Van Dyck dress and holding a bow, silver-tipped arrows being proffered by a black page; landscape with a church background right.
+Full-length portrait of a young man, standing, wearing a light brown Van Dyck dress witth blue sash and holding a bow.
+At left, an attendant, full-length, proffers silver-tipped arrows.
+They are in a landscape setting.

 accepted in lieu of tax by H.M.Treasury and transferred to the National Trust in 2009